Colon Cancer Isn’t Just for Old People: A Notice to Gen Xers and Millennials

 If you do have symptoms or are concerned that you may be at risk, a gastroenterologist, like Dr. McNamara and his colleagues at Adult Gastroenterology Associates can help you with diagnosis and comprehensive treatment plans.
 “At AGA (and TEC), we strive to establish a diagnosis as early as possible.
 If a patient is diagnosed, then all referral coordination, ancillary testing (CT scans, labs, etc.) is coordinated through our office in an expedited manner, including follow-up colonoscopies.”

 As it turns out, you can never be too young for colon cancer.
 The expert digestive health care teams at Tulsa Endoscopy Center and Adult Gastroenterology Associates strive to deliver the highest level of care to each and every patient.
-If you have concerns about your GI health, don’t wait, call 918-528-4221 or go online to schedule an appointment today.
+If you have concerns about your GI health, don’t wait, give us a call today or go online to schedule an appointment today.